Top 25 Frequently Asked Questions

 Components including the controllers, throttles and e-brakes are made in China.

 The watt rating of motors is simply the rating at which the motor will run cool all day long.
+Our motors are 500w Nominal motors, meaning they will run at 500w cool all day, but will take peaks up to 1000 Watts.

 The E-TrikeKit™ comes with a split-twist throttle that has a button for controlling forward and reverse.